-Furthermore, the cantons draw up a waste management plan.
-In particular, they establish their requirements for waste disposal facilities, avoid over-capacity and decide on the sites for the waste disposal facilities.
+Furthermore, the cantons each drew up a waste management plan.
+In particular, they established their requirements for waste disposal facilities, avoiding overcapacity and deciding on the sites for the waste disposal facilities.
+They notified the competent federal authorities of their waste management plan.

 Finally, Switzerland has a well-developed network of waste management facilities.
 Virtually every region possesses the infrastructure required in order to dispose of its own wastes.
 This helps to minimise transport costs and vehicle emissions.
-In this connection Switzerland regulates different waste treatment processes for the following topics: municipal solid waste incineration, land filling, recycling and incineration in cement works.
+In this regard, Switzerland regulates different waste treatment processes for the following topics: municipal solid waste incineration, land filling, recycling and incineration in cement works.